M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

   The sensing of movements on a user is domain-specific, but is an essential part in allowing the system to function properly.
 These components are part of the tracking layer.
 The following components were used in the squash and stroke rehabilitation systems respectively.
 The operator input module for stroke rehabilitation does not contain a sensor and is a WoZ replacement for this part of the architecture.
 This is therefore the best place to start if you don't have access to a sensing/vision system for your target use case.
   #### 1. Racket Sensor app: https://github.com/M4rtinR/racketware_app (Squash only)
-  For the squash system an additional component is needed.
   The racket sensor app is where the processing of the raw racket sensor data is done.
 Written in Kotlin.

   #### 2. Operator Input for Robotic Exercise Coach: https://github.com/M4rtinR/Operator-Input-for-Robotic-Exercise-Coach (Stroke Rehabilitation only)
-  For the stroke rehabilitation system an additional component is needed.
   The operator input replaces any sensing software used in the squash system, and allows the operator to signal completion of each exercise repitition to the robot.
 Written in Python 3.

 ## Running the System
    Now that you have all of the components downloaded on your machine, conduct the following steps to run the system on Pepper.
 NOTE: these steps are specific to the "long-term squash" branch but are included here as they contain information that will help you when coding and running your own system.